Motivational Interviewing

 • Criminal justice

-MI is a core component of many evidence-based practices and emerging best practices, such as the following:
+MI is a core component of evidence-based practices, emerging best practices, and clinical competencies for the following:

 • Wellness Management and Recovery (WMR)

-The consultants and trainers at the Center for Evidence-Based Practices (CEBP) have accumulated decades of combined experience utilizing, supervising, training, and consulting about MI in a variety of direct-practice settings.
+Consultants and trainers at the Center for Evidence-Based Practices have accumulated decades of combined experience utilizing, supervising, training, and consulting about MI in a variety of direct-practice settings.

 Our MINT consultants and trainers have developed an enhanced menu of MI consultations and trainings for organizations that serve people diagnosed with mental illness and substance use disorders.
 Our goal is to help organizations become self-sufficient with using, evaluating, and supervising MI.
 Therefore, we have developed the following services: